Our Commitment to Diversity

 We invite you to recognize this fundamental truth: Inaction, yours and ours, supports a societal status quo that perpetuates racism and inequality.
 And we invite you to replace fear and confusion with compassion and curiosity and learn more with us.
 As a college, we will even further focus our teaching, research and community advocacy to advance principles of anti-racism.
 Social work exists as a profession because living in our society is harmful to many.
 That should break your heart.
 And fill you with resolve for what could be.

-Lisa Durham, Assistant Dean of Strategic Initiatives and Community Engagement
+LISA DURHAMAssistant Dean of Strategic Initiatives and Community Engagement

-Elaine Siegfried, Associate Director, HR Business Partner
+ELAYNE SIEGFRIEDAssociate Director, HR Business Partner

 2020 #BLM Activation and Resource Guide